OS-SFT/Taxonomy-Mappings-Library/Taxonomy Mappings - String/TCFD - CSRD - SFDR - Supply Chain/README.md

 - Link: Use Case(s) - [ADD]

 ## Summary Observations
-Please see [here](https://vimeo.com/user188894913/esg-carbon-emissions) for a video explaination of the example model of a T-shirt supply chain and its CO2e calculation.
+Please see [here](https://vimeo.com/user188894913/esg-carbon-emissions) for a video explanation of the example model of a T-shirt supply chain and its CO2e calculation.
 This model was developed by OS-SFT Contributing Partner Solidatus, to illustrate what is included in the calculations for Scope 1, Scope 2 and Scope 3 emissions for a sample company.

 ## Taxonomy versioning